Orange-OpenSource/floss-toolbox/README.md

 _Keywords: #contributors #files #sources #hotwords_

-The tooblox can look in each file of a project for words.
+The toolbox can look in each file of a project for words.
 Such words may be developers' first names, last names, email addresses or whatever you want.
 A report is created with a curated list of found words in precise files.